Traveling While Carrying Concealed Across State Lines - Things to know

 Road Trip: Concealed Carry from Ohio to Maine

-If you were a resident of Ohio with a concealed carry permit, you wouldn't be able to holster and load your weapon until you got to Vermont.
+If you were a resident of Ohio with a concealed carry permit, you wouldn't be able to holster and load your weapon until you got to conceal carry in Vermont.
 Vermont honors nearly every state in the union except the District of Columbia.
 However, none of the other states in the Northeast honor Ohio's resident concealed carry permit.
 In fact, if you were unprepared and didn't do any homework ahead of time, you'd have to wait on average 45 to 60 days to get processed for their non-resident concealed carry permit.
 The good news?
 You can fill out that form online before departing for said imaginary excursion.

 However, if you were a resident of Maine with a concealed carry permit, you'd be able to get out and walk around at rest stops in Vermont and Pennsylvania without an issue.
 It really changes the concept of what it means to concealed carry across state lines.